 The canister transfer machine is moved to the cask port above the cask unloading room, the shield skirt is lowered, and the canister transfer machine slide gate and cask port slide gate are opened.
 The cask lid is then removed.
 The canister guide sleeve is lowered, the TAD canister or DPC is lifted into the canister transfer machine, the canister guide sleeve is raised, the canister transfer machine and cask port slide gates are closed, and the shield skirt is raised.
-The loaded canister transfer machine moves to the aging overpack port.
+The loaded canister transfer machine and aging overpack port.
 Once the shield skirt is lowered, the canister transfer machine and aging overpack port slide gates are opened, the canister guide sleeve is lowered, and the canister is lowered into the aging overpack, which has been previously positioned below the aging overpack port with its lid removed.
 The canister guide sleeve is raised, the canister transfer machine and aging overpack port slide gates are closed, and the shield skirt is raised.
+The canister transfer machine and aging overpack port slide gates are opened, the sleeve is raised, the canister transfer machine and aging overpack port slide gates are closed, and the shield skirt is raised.
+The canister transfer machine and aging overpack port slide gates are closed, and the shield skirt is raised.
 The canister transfer machine then replaces the lids on the loaded aging overpack and the unloaded transportation cask, or the lid is replaced on the unloaded transportation cask in the cask preparation room.